-- (1) The Concessioner must contract with independent suppliers to provide utility services not provided by the Service, including electricity, telephone, internet, and propane.
-The Concessioner is responsible for direct payment to these suppliers. - (2) Utility systems must not be extended or altered without prior written approval of the Service.
-This does not include routine or minor Maintenance such as Replacement of system components with like kind.
+- (1) The Concessioner must contract with independent suppliers to provide telephone service, electrical service, propane service, etc. The Concessioner is responsible for direct payment to these suppliers. - (2) Utility systems must not be extended or altered without prior written approval of the Service.
+This does not include routine or minor maintenance such as replacement of system components with like kind.